An Alternative History of Literature from Poland

 - A Christian Horace out of the Mazovia region writing about Europe and Sarmatia in Latin

-- The last novel of the Enlightenment in a truly baroque layer form
+- The last novel of the Enlightenment in a truly baroque, layered form

-Thirteen fantasy short stories, dictated by the tsadik Nakhman, the founder of the Breslov Hasidic movement, to his students towards the end of his life, are considered the best work of Hasidic literature.
-The author of the collection was a great-grandson of the founding father of Hasidism, Isreal Baal Shem Tov (the protagonist of the famous Shikhvey Habesht).
-A huge body of interpretative literature has grown around the fantastic stories.
-According to Chone Shmeruk, this is due to the fact the writings include kabbala symbolism, as well as allegories and incomplete meanings which alltogether add up to an ambiguity which seems impossible to delve into and decipher fully.
+According to Chone Shmeruk, this is due to the fact the writings include kabbala symbolism, as well as allegories and incomplete meanings which altogether add up to an ambiguity which seems impossible to delve into and decipher fully.
 The short stories were first released in 1815, and, in accordance with the author's will, they were published simultaneously in Hebrew and in Yiddish.
 This is also how they are printed today.

 - A book about the search for a mysterious… book – the first novel in Hebrew literature?